 MediTEAtion

-The Graduate School is excited to host a space for graduate students to come and relax with a cup of tea in community with fellow graduates.
-A guided mediation will be offered for a portion of the program where students can learn meditation practices to help them in their lives.
+Come and relax with a cup of tea in community with fellow graduates followed by a guided mediation.
+Students will also learn meditation practices to employ in their everyday lives.

 Write It Out: Graduate Monthly Journaling Club